|

 hospital did not give their signal.
 They had sighted the terrorists.
 As

-I looked out the window, I saw our brave KAR troops, about 20 all together, march
+I looked out the window, I saw our brave King's African Rifles troops, about 20

-Indeed, a large number of Mau Mau had gathered in the forest intending to attack
+Indeed, a large number of Mau Mau had gathered in the forest above the school

 But when they came down to attack the hospital first, they found men standing